hoylabs/OpenDTU-OnBattery-docs/docs/hardware/recommendations.md

 ## TL;DR

-If you insist on wiring up the hardware yourself instead of using an [integrated solution](../3rd_party/opendtu_fusion.md), acquire an ESP32-S3 DevKit Board with a `N16R2` type of module.
+If you are interested in wiring up the hardware yourself instead of using an [integrated solution](../3rd_party/opendtu_fusion.md), acquire an ESP32-S3 DevKit Board with a `N16R2` type of module.